-5.3 Location of off-licence premises by reference to proximity to facilities of a particular kind(s)
+5..43 Location of off-licence premises by reference to proximity to facilities of a particular kind(s) or kinds

-5.3.1 No new bottle store off-licences shall be issued for any premises located within 100 metres of any school, early childcare facility, library, place of worship or public park (the facility) existing at the time the licence application is made, measured from the closest boundary of the proposed new bottle store to the closest boundary point of the facility, unless:
+5.4.1 No new off-licences in respect of a bottle store shall be issued for any premises located within the business zones in the urban areas of Te Kauwhata, Tuakau or Pokeno where the site frontage directly borders the boundary of any school, early childcare facility, place of worship or public park existing at the time the licence application is made unless it can be demonstrated to the District Licensing Committee that the hours, signage or operation of the premises will have no significant impact on those facilities and/or persons using those facilities.

+'Directly borders' includes across any road from such facility as shown in figure one.

-- i. it can be demonstrated to the DLC that the hours, external alcohol-related signage or operation of the premises will have no significant impact on those facilities and/or persons using those facilities; and - ii. the applicant demonstrates how the outcomes listed in clauses 5.6.1(g) and (h) will be achieved.
+Provided the applicant demonstrates how the outcomes listed in clauses 5.7.1 (g) and (h) will be achieved, the following shall be considered to have no significant impact:

+- 1 the hours of an off-licence where there is no external display of alcohol-related advertising; and - the operation of an off-licence where the licensee implements an ID 25 policy.

-5.3.2 Renewal of a licence shall be unaffected should such a facility later establish at a site within 100 metres of the premises.
+5.4.1.1 Renewal of a licence shall be unaffected should such a facility later establish at a site which borders the premises.